dstrunk/agnostic-test/README.md

 - `Run test under cursor` - If you're in a test file, run the test under the cursor
 - `Run test file` - Run all tests within the file
 - `Run test suite` - Run the full test suite
 - `Run previous test` - Run the previous test.
-Handy for TDD, when editing a file outside of your test file.
+Handy for TDD when editing a file outside of your test file.

 ## Keybindings